austrian-code-wizard/c3po/README.md

 # RLVF: Learning from Verbal Feedback without Overgeneralization

 ## Overview
-This repository includes a reference implementation of C3PO, a novel technique to align LLMs with user preferences from a single sentence of feedback and without overgeneralization.
+This repository includes a reference implementation of Contextualized Critiques with Constrained Preference Optimization (C3PO), a novel technique to align LLMs with user preferences from a single sentence of feedback and without overgeneralization.
 The repository also includes implementations of relevant baselines and other components necessary to explore the techniques proposed in the paper.
 See the [project website](https://austrian-code-wizard.github.io/c3po-website/) for more information.

 Paper: [RLVF: Learning from Verbal Feedback without Overgeneralization](insert_link.com)